 By Anirban Sen

-The sources, who requested anonymity because the preparations are confidential, cautioned that the timing and size of the flotation are subject to market conditions and could change.
+The company could seek a valuation including debt of $3 billion or more, one of the sources said.
+The sources requested anonymity because the IPO preparations are confidential, and cautioned that the timing and size of the deal could change.

-(Reporting by Anirban Sen in Bengaluru, additional reporting by Echo Wang in New York, editing by Richard Pullin)
+(Reporting by Anirban Sen in Bengaluru; Additional reporting by Chibuike Oguh and Echo Wang in New York; Editing by Jan Harvey)